-To proceed with an investigation into an allegation of academic misconduct the following, where appropriate, should be submitted by the AIT or Faculty Leadership Office to the Academic Misconduct Team no more than one month after completion date for that component of assessment:
+To proceed with an investigation into an allegation of academic misconduct the following, where appropriate, should be submitted by the Examination Manager, AIT or Faculty Leadership Office to the Academic Misconduct Team no more than one month after completion date for that component of assessment:

-For Written Examinations
+1. For Written Examinations

-- the student(s)'s name and number; - a report of the incident; (use the Form: Academic Misconduct Allegation) - C. the invigilator's report; - originals of scripts involved in alleged infringement of examination room rules;

-copy or original of unauthorised material used in an examination;
+- a. a report of the incident; (use the Form: Academic Misconduct Allegation) - b. the invigilator's report; - c. originals of scripts involved in alleged infringement of examination room rules; - d. copy or original of unauthorised material used in an examination;